 - 24 OREO cookies

-- 2 cups dark chocolate chip or dark chocolate, chopped
+- 2 cups dark chocolate chips or dark chocolate bar, coarsely chopped

 - Line a baking sheet with parchment paper.
 Set aside.

 - Melt your chocolate in a double boiler, thick-bottomed pan over medium-low heat, or in a bowl in the microwave.
-If your chocolate starts to look dry (anything other than silky smooth) or chunky, it has burned.
+If your chocolate starts to look dry (anything other than silky smooth) or chunky, it has burned and you'll need to start over.

-- Use kitchen tweezers or a fork to dip the cookies in the chocolate.
+- Use kitchen tweezers or a fork to dip the cookies in the chocolate to coat the top and sides.
 Let any excess chocolate drip off the cookie, then transfer the cookie to the parchment paper-lined baking sheet.

-- While the chocolate is still warm, sprinkle the cookies with holiday sprinkles.
-Let cool at room temperature for 30-60 minutes.
+- While the chocolate is still warm, sprinkle the cookies with sprinkles.
+Let cool in the refrigerator for 30 minutes, or at room temperature for at least 60 minutes.
+Remove from the parchment paper, knock off any excess chocolate bits, and serve!